trashdiscordbots/BetterModMail/README.md

 # BetterModMail
 BetterModMail Discord-Bot allows contact to Discord-Server-Supporters in a better way - You DM the Bot instead of the Supporters
+- >This bot is in development!
+Stay tuned